Policy on Sponsoring Non-resident Alien Employees of SCSU for Lawful Permanent Residence

 4. Institutional Responsibilities

 EB-1 sponsorship requests must be made after a tenured or tenure-track employee on H-1B status has been employed for three consecutive years at the University or per the recommendation of the CSU system-retained immigration attorney.
-A letter of recommendation for permanent residency sponsorship from the appropriate Department Chair and Dean are required and are the first step toward initiating the employment-based permanent residency process.
+A Lawful Permanent Residence Process Authorization Form signed by the appropriate Department Chair and Dean is required and is the first step toward initiating the employment-based permanent residency process.
 Employees applying for EB-1 employment-based immigration will be referred to the System-retained immigration attorney to request immigration services.
-Legal fees associated with services provided by attorneys retained by the State, as well as USCIS filing fees, are the sole responsibility of the employee, not SCSU, unless otherwise determined by the University1.
-In addition, the University is not responsible for filing dependents' permanent residency applications.
+Legal fees associated with services provided by attorneys retained by the State, as well as USCIS filing fees, are the sole responsibility of the employee, not SCSU, unless otherwise determined by the University.1 In addition, the University is not responsible for filing dependents’ permanent residency applications.
 It is the sole responsibility of the employee to file for his/her dependents.

-The decision to support EB-2 sponsorship must be made by the hiring department immediately after the faculty member receives his or her first annual renewal letter, since the EB-2 petitioning process must be initiated within an eighteen-month hiring window (before eighteen months has passed since the date on the initial offer letter).
-A letter of recommendation for permanent residency sponsorship from the appropriate Department Chair and Dean are required and are the first step toward initiating the employment-based permanent residency process.
+The EB-2 petitioning process must be initiated within an eighteen-month hiring window (before eighteen months has passed since the date on the initial offer letter).
+Department of Labor (DOL) Labor Certification processing times will dictate the Office of International Education’s deadline for submission of the Legal Permanent Residence Authorization Form, and must be signed by the appropriate Department Chair and Dean.
+This is the first step toward initiating the employment-based permanent residency process.
 Employees approved for EB-2 employment-based immigration will be referred to the attorney retained by the State of Connecticut to provide immigration services.
-All Department of Labor certification fees will be paid by SCSU.
+All DOL certification fees will be paid by SCSU.
 All other fees – including attorney fees, USCIS filing fees, and premium processing fees (if desired) must be paid by the beneficiary.
-In addition, the University is not responsible for filing dependents' permanent residency applications.
+In addition, the University is not responsible for filing dependents’ permanent residency applications.
 It is solely the responsibility of the employee to file for his/her dependents.

 EB-1 and EB-2